lookit/lookit-jspsych/packages/record/README.md

 **`research_rights_statement` [String]**

 Statement about rights of research subjects and how to contact IRB.
-Used only in template consent_002+.
 For instance, MIT’s standard language is: You are not waiving any legal claims, rights or remedies because of your participation in this research study.
 If you feel you have been treated unfairly, or you have questions regarding your rights as a research subject, you may contact [CONTACT INFO].

 **`risk_statement` [String]**